UsefulScripts01/PSHyperVTemplate/README.md

 #### 4. Parameters

-You can define your own parameters or use the predefined ones from the VmTemplate.xml file.
+You can define your own parameter values or use the predefined ones from the VmTemplate.xml file.

 `-Generation` - [string] Generation of a new machine (1 or 2, default is 2) \
 `-Start` - [switch] Start the machine after creation \